A Guide to PFAS, Safety & What to Look For In Waterproof Mats

 A Guide to PFAS, Safety & What to Look For In Waterproof Mats - Venus Matters

 You found a waterproof sex blanket you like.
-The reviews are good.
+The reviews seem good.
 The price is fine.
 But have you thought about what actually makes it waterproof?

-Most people don't.
-And for years, the waterproofing industry didn't ask them to.
-But in the last decade, a class of chemicals called PFAS has moved from obscure regulatory concern to front-page news — and they're hiding in more household products than most people realize, including bedding, outerwear, and yes, waterproof sex blankets.
+Most people don't but in the last decade, a class of chemicals called PFAS has moved from obscure regulatory concern to front-page news — and they're hiding in more household products than most people realize, including bedding, outerwear, and yes, waterproof sex blankets.

 What are PFAS — and why should you care?